RHesketh/documentation-bot/Readme.md

 ## Development Overview
 ### Design decisions
 #### Fake Slack Client
-I decided to write a fake Slack client for test purposes and it gave me a simple way to test the #on event handling hooks being passed to the Slack client gem.
-Instead of running a real Slack API client or relying third-party test solutions such as VCR the fake Slack client allows us to store and execute event blocks as necessary.
+I decided to write a fake Slack client for test purposes as it gave me a simple way to test the #on event handling hooks being passed to the Slack client gem.
+Instead of running a real Slack API client or relying on third-party test solutions such as VCR the fake Slack client allows us to store and execute event blocks as necessary.

 #### Use of `%x()` to execute `ri`
 I wanted to make sure that arbitrary commands could not be passed through to the shell using backticks.
 As well as being sanitised by the `#strip_weird_characters` method, using `%x()` ensures that anything passed to the shell has been broken into pieces rather than executed directly as given.